Don't bug out!

 Inform all parents/caregivers

 Many times teachers are the first to find head lice on a student.
 Depending on your schools head lice policy you may have to send the child home for the rest of the day.
-Do so discreetly as to not embarrass the student.
 Send all students home with a letter to inform parents/caregivers to check they're children's heads.

-For many families this may be the first time they deal with having lice and have no idea what to do next.
-You can send us an email at firstname.lastname@example.org and we will gladly send you information cards for your parents at no charge.
-This will go over everything they need to not bug out.
+Below is a sample note to send home to parents.
+This will go over everything they need know so they don't bug out.
 You can also let them know that professional services may be in their area and in many cases can book an appointment that same day.
-You can also get a printable version below.

 You'll be happy to hear that head lice do not live in the environment